keuller/event-driven-platform/user-service.md

 ### Registering an User

-To register a new user, you must make an HTTP request using **POST** with that payload.
+To register a new user, you must make an HTTP request using **POST** method with this payload.

 ```json
 {